 This bacteria coexists in the human intestines, but also can turn into a damaging agent.

 Enterococcus faecium is responsible for neonatal meningitis.
-This is an infection that causes headaches, a stiff neck, fever, and photophobia, a condition that causes pain in bright light.
+This is an infection that causes headaches, a stiff neck, fever, and photophobia.

-- Additionally, it presents a problem that is resistant to antibiotics.
+- The problem with it is that it’s resistant to antibiotics.

 5. Staphylococcus aureus